FOG DELAY ALERT- Due to the heavy fog overnight, all cruise ships are delayed.

 • Video opportunity at event/dinner (1 min.)

-• Main channel, stand alone social media post via PTB & charity feeds
+• Main channel, stand-alone social media post

-• Full page premium ad space in event program Company logo displayed in program as the Title Sponsor
+• Full-page premium ad space in event program

 • Company logo rotated during event